Ibeju-Lekki gets Mother-Child Unit through private sector effort — Nigeria Today

 Mothers of child bearing age residing in Ibeju-Lekki area of Lagos can now access quality healthcare following the official hand over of an ultramodern Mother-Child unit built and donated to the Lagos State government by Prince Ebeano Supermarket.

-Ibeju Lekki is one of the Local Government Areas in Lagos with high Maternal Mortality Ratio.
+Ibeju Lekki is one of the Local Government Areas in Lagos with a high Maternal Mortality Ratio.

 Commissioning the well equipped facility at the Ibeju-Lekki General Hospital, Akodo, the State Commissioner for Health, Dr. Jide Idris, said the donation would address the problem of access to care in the area.